zaiisao/Documentation/en/Voice/billing_audio.md

 <details>
-	<summary><font color="#3ab7f8">Question: Are the audio minutes from my bill for a specific user?</font></summary>
+	<summary><font color="#3ab7f8">Question: Are the audio minutes on my bill for a specific user?</font></summary>

-No. The audio minutes that you see from your bill are the sum of the audio minutes used by all users under your Agora account.
-In other words, the audio minutes are <i>not</i> for a specific user or users in a specific channel.
+No. The audio minutes that you see on your bill are the sum of the audio minutes used by all users under your Agora account.
+In other words, the audio minutes are <i>not</i> for a specific user or for users in a specific channel.

 </details>